seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/101-200/README.md

 **Notes**

-> This listing includes `162` out of `422` languages (`38.38%`) of the AI2001 linguistics toolchain, as of 2023, Friday, December 15th.
-It is currently missing `278` languages.
+> This listing includes `162` out of `424` languages (`38.20%`) of the AI2001 linguistics toolchain, as of 2023, Saturday, December 16th.
+It is currently missing `282` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 <!-- When calculating these notes, the entries from today, along with the 1 blue checkmark, keeps throwing me off. !-->